Please ensure Javascript is enabled for purposes of website accessibility

 How Does Optim Performance Manager’s Centralized System Work?

-The IBM Optim Performance Manager works by centralizing your monitoring efforts.
+The IBM Optim Performance Manager centralizes your monitoring efforts.

-- The Repository: This is the heart of the system.
+• The Repository: The heart of the system.
 It’s a dedicated database that stores all the historical performance data collected from your various Db2 instances.
 This historical data is what enables trend analysis and capacity planning.

-- The Agent: This is the working part.
-It connects to the monitored database, turns on the necessary switches, and streams the performance data back to the central repository.
+• The Agent: This is the working part.
+It connects to the monitored database, enables the necessary switches, and streams performance data back to the central repository.

 The structure of the InfoSphere Optim Performance Manager allows one central server to manage multiple remote Db2 data servers.
 This design vastly improves efficiency across large, distributed enterprise environments.